 Can you go to jail for not paying your bills?

 In the 1800s the so-called “Debtor’s prisons” were commonplace.
-If you said to yourself I can’t pay my bills, there was a very real chance of ending up in jail.
+Back then, if you said to yourself I can’t pay my bills, there was a very real chance of ending up in jail.

 Fast forward to today and there are really only 2 kinds of debt that can land you in jail in the US.
 Those are a failure to pay taxes and failure to pay child support.

 That being said, if a creditor does take you to court for bad debt and a judge issues an order to appear, you could be jailed if you fail to show up or otherwise don’t follow the judge’s orders.